 Has the boredom bug bitten your brood?
-Are you looking for a few ways to keep your kids writing while school’s out?
+Are you looking for a few ways to keep your kids writing while on a break from homeschooling?
 Try these ideas for some summer writing fun.

 Gather a few picture books and read them aloud together—but don’t read the last few pages that reveal the ending.
 Instead, have the children write new endings.
 Pre-writers can dictate their ideas to you while you write them down.
 If your child is familiar with the story and can’t seem to think of new ways to end it, try reading a book that’s new to him.
 After he writes a new ending, compare the two versions over cookies and milk.

 Older children and motivated writers might enjoy writing a new final chapter to a favorite novel.

 Prompts are perfect for summer writing!
 But before you start homeschooling again, consider WriteShop Primary and WriteShop Junior for your children’s writing curriculum.

 They’ll have so much fun playing writing games, learning to use exciting writing tools, and writing appealing stories such as adventures and mysteries that they hardly realize they’re learning!